bk-bf/Celestia/docs/tasks/SIDE_TASKS.md

 - [] fix pawns standing on top of each other
 - [] add a multi-marker to the designation manager
 - [] fix the hunger and sleep need check frequency
+- [] update EatingState, SleepingState, etc. to emit update signal for HUD

 - [ ] add meal system improvemnts:
 	- [ ] 	Implement meal deterioration tracking (percentage consumed)